Search for Charmonium(-like) states decaying into the $\Omega^-\bar\Omega^+$ final states: Data collection

 \section{Data collection}

-The $\Omega^-$ hyperon is one baryon containing three strange quarks, and its decays proceed only via the weak interaction and have therefore a relatively long lifetime.
-The spin of the $\Omega^-$ hyperon was predicted by the eightfold way and the quark model to be $J= 3/2$~\cite{Gell-Mann:1962yej}, which subsequently was confirmed by the model-dependent strategy in the {\it BABAR} experiment~\cite{BaBar:2006omx}, and the model-independent strategy in the BESIII experiment~\cite{BESIII:2020lkm}.
-Recently, the BESIII experiment reported an energy scan measurement of Born cross section and effective form factor for the $\EE\to\OOB$ reaction using the data sample at c.m. energies between 3.4 and 4.7 GeV ~\cite{BESIII:2022kzc, BESIII:2024cong}.
-Previously, the CLEO-c experiment also presented a measurement of the hyperon pair production cross sections and elastic and transition electromagnetic form factors for the $\EE\to\OOB$ reaction using the data at two c.m. energies at 3.77 and 4.17 GeV~\cite{Dobbs:2014ifa,Dobbs:2014ifa-1}.
-Both experiments used a partial reconstruction method, that is, reconstructing only one side, $\Omega^-$ or $\bar\Omega^+$, based on the primary decay mode of the particle $\Omega^-\to\Lambda K^-$ with $\Lambda\to p\pi^-$, and included the charge conjugation decay modes in the measurement.
+The ${\Omega}^{-}$ hyperon is a baryon containing three strange quarks, and its decays proceed only via the weak interaction and therefore have a relatively long lifetime.
+The spin of the ${\Omega}^{-}$ hyperon was predicted by the Eightfold Way and the quark model to be $J= 3/2$~\cite{bib0058}, which was subsequently confirmed by the model-dependent strategy in the {\it BABAR} experiment~\cite{bib0059}, and the model-independent strategy in the BESIII experiment~\cite{bib0060}.
+Recently, the BESIII experiment reported an energy scan measurement of the Born cross section and effective form factor for the $\EE\to \OOB$ reaction using the data samples at c.m. energies between 3.4 and 4.7\thinspace GeV ~\cite{bib0042,bib0061}.
+Previously, the CLEO-c experiment also presented a measurement of the hyperon pair production cross sections as well as the elastic and transition electromagnetic form factors for the $\EE\to \OOB$ reaction using the data in two c.m. energies at 3.77 and 4.17\thinspace GeV~\cite{bib0056,bib0057}.
+Both experiments employed a partial reconstruction method, i.e., reconstructing only one side (${\Omega}^{-}$ or $\bar{\Omega}^{+}$) based on the primary decay mode of ${\Omega}^{-}\to \Lambda K^{-}$ with $\Lambda \to p\pi^{-}$.
 The results of the above two measurements for the dressed cross section and the effective form factor are shown in Fig.~\ref{Fig:XiXi::CS:BCS_VS_EFF}.